-There are several strategies to generating income at retirement.
+There are several strategies to generate income at retirement.

 - One of the most important parts of a plan is to have an adequate cash reserve to cover at least one year of expenses.

-- If you are retired, having three to five years of “safe” money that you can access during a market correction.
+- If you are retired, have three to five years of “safe” money that you can access during a market correction.

 - Having guaranteed annuity income to cover your basic living could help you sleep at night and allow your money in the market to ride the ups and downs.